IndranilNandy/P-tekton-catalog-org/task/build-tool/gradle/README.md

         - Just pass 'e-gradle-user-home-cache' workspace
     b.
 Only enable gradle incremental tasks
         - Enable E_FAST_BUILD_SUPPORT (set it to "true")
-        - Pass both 'e-gradle-project-build-cache' and 'e-gradle-project-local-cache' workspaces.
+        - Pass both 'e-gradle-project-build-cache' and 'e-gradle-project-local-cache' workspaces (static pvc).
         - Optionally, you may explicitly set E_PROJECT_BUILD_DIR
+        - Pass a 'dynamic pvc' for e-gradle-user-home-cache which is MANDATORY workspace.